College of Liberal Arts

 Approved Plan II Course Lists (for all Catalogs):

 Interdisciplinary studies are built into the Plan II degree.
-On top of University CORE Requirements, Plan II students will take two extra courses in Non-US History, one extra course in either Fine Arts or Humanities, and can enjoy Plan II's unique Math and Sciences, or find acceptable substitutions below.
-View the course lists below to see options for fulfilling these Plan II degree requirements.
-Please speak with an Advisor if you need clarification.
+On top of University core Requirements, Plan II students will take two extra courses in Non-US History, one extra course in either Fine Arts or Humanities, and Plan II's unique Math and Sciences (or acceptable substitutions).

 Non-US History